python-discord/code-jam-11/presentation/presentation.md

 ## Features

-<Name> can be used with discord application commands, and has two main commands:
+Lumina Tracker can be used with discord application commands, and has two main commands:

 - `/search` to search for a TV show or a movie
 - `/profile` to view your (or someone else's) profile